 Capitalism which requires competition sets individuals (and nations, etc) against each other creating tribalism which is an abject rejection of our mutual interdependence.
 This is that Humanity’s Terminal Disease – The Disease of Separation that I talk about in my stream on occasion.
 We cannot forge a globalized human civilization based on interdependence, equity, sustainability, egalitarianism if our socioeconomic system is diametrically opposed to these values, especially in its reward system.

-The fact that a reward is expected or required is also part of that problem, because, again, it sets us against each other.
+The fact that a reward is expected or required is also part of that problem, because, again, it sets us against each other by creating an “exchange“.
 I have done something for you so now I expect payment.
 How much will that payment be?
 What is the expected reward by one party?
 Maybe I can reward them less and keep some of it for myself?
 Maybe I can work to get more of a reward?
+The very existence of an exchange creates an antagonistic relationship, and is in-and-of-itself violence.

 Its values are not set up to have people be truly altruistic or moral because continued altruism will most likely lead to poverty and homelessness.
 If you work and then NOT require payment for your services then you will die in the streets.
 This sets a person against others for survival, which itself breeds sociopathy because survival and competition is the game.

 Why should society be setup this way when we do not need to?
 There is plenty of housing, food, clothes, energy, transportation, etc…, right?
 But, why are we not setting society up to take advantage of that so that no one suffers when they do not have to?
-Why do ~30 million people die each year due to completely preventable reasons (poverty, disease, homelessness, lack of water, pollution) [and this is not even including the war, violence, and active genocide that is going on]?
+Why do ~30 million people die each year due to completely preventable reasons (poverty, disease, homelessness, lack of water, pollution) [and this number is not even including the war, violence, and active genocide that is going on globally]?
 Where is that altruism, that moral decision, that right decision to do that which benefits Humanity the most?
 Why do we not see it?
 Because there is no real profit in doing so.
+Because the system does not reward such things.

 3. Who is to Blame then?

-Sure, we are to blame, but the question the you continue to refuse to ask is “What has us make those shitty decisions or at least not being able to effectuate change or make lives better for ourselves and others?”.
-Could it be that the environment that monetary systems creates is one in which harmful and exploitative decisions are rewarded, or that getting yourself ahead is very difficult without hurting others?
+Sure, we are to blame, but the question the you continue to refuse to ask is “What has us make those shitty decisions or at least not being able to effectuate change or make lives better for ourselves and others?“.
+Could it be that the social and economic environment that monetary systems creates is one in which harmful and exploitative decisions are rewarded, and that getting yourself ahead is very difficult without hurting others?
 Environmental Determinism is powerful.
 If you have a socioeconomic system which powerfully rewards sociopathy and the exploitation of Humanity and the Natural World then what sort of decisions or world should you expect from it?
-People are the sum total of their environment and their experiences, and the environment that monetary systems provides is an antagonistic one.
+People are the sum total of their environment and their experiences, and the environment that monetary systems provides is an antagonistic one at every level.

 What does the current economic system (Capitalism) reward?
 Those decisions that humans make to exploit and murder people and the environment are not made in a vacuum.
 The system powerfully rewards the systemic and structural violence – exploitation, destroying people and the environment – for fun and profit.
 If the system did not so powerfully reward sociopathic actions then the world would be a very, very different place.